ForAeons/sort_of_a_joke/ThanosSort.md

 ## Description

 Thanos Sort is a fictional sorting algorithm inspired by the Marvel character Thanos.
 In the spirit of Thanos' philosophy of restoring balance by randomly eliminating half of all life, Thanos Sort "balances" an array by randomly removing half of the elements in the hope that the remaining array is sorted.
-This process is repeated until the array is sorted or there is nothing left to remove.
+This process is repeated until the array is sorted or a single element reamins, which forms a trivially sorted array.

-It's important to note that Thanos Sort is not a serious sorting algorithm and is used purely for entertainment and educational purposes to discuss algorithm efficiency and randomness.

 ## Time Complexity